 While guests gather for the ceremony and take their seats I entertain them by playing acoustic versions of well-known love songs like ‘Over The Rainbow’, ‘Can’t Help Falling’, and ‘It’s A Wonderful World’.
 Sometimes the bride gets delayed and we have to wait a little longer.
 I have lots more songs to fill up the time, however long it takes.
 When the bridesmaids start down the aisle ‘Pachelbel’s Canon’ is the standard processional song.
 When the bride enters it is time for ‘The Bridal Chorus’, otherwise known as ‘Here Comes The Bride’.
 When the newly married couple turns to exit at the end of the ceremony I play ‘The Wedding March’.
 Everyone recognizes it.
 I’ll send you all the information you need to make the song selections.
 And with videos of me playing all the songs at actual beach weddings the process is very easy.

-You may have a special song you want played at your wedding.
-If I don’t know it, I will do my best to learn it.
+Want a special song and it’s not on my song list?
+I will do my best to learn it for you.
 But, it’s not included in my fee.
-I’ll usually spend 10 to 20 hours learning and preparing the song for public performance.
-For older well-known songs I am able to buy sheet music on the internet.
-For more obscure selections I can usually find a recording of the song and learn it from there.
-You can decide for yourself when you hear it how much my effort was worth.
-I recommend a $50 tip if you think it’s okay; $100 if you thought I did a great job.
+I’ll usually spend 10 to 20 hours learning and preparing a song for public performance.
+The fee is only $100 to compensate me for all the time required.
 As you’ll notice on my videos, when I play a song it sounds like the song.
 It’s not just a jam session that kind of reminds you of the song.
 Everyone who knows the song will recognize it right away.
 That’s my style.